schmunk42/yii2-playground-prefab/README.md

 Usage
 -----

-Once the extension is installed, simply open the module default controller.
+Once the extension is installed, simply open the module default controller, eg. `http://localhost/app/web/index.php?r=playground`

+All modules, components, widgets, etc... are registered automatically in the module's `Bootstrap::bootstrap()` method.